Top sustainable construction trends for 2025

 But for the short story, if you didn’t already know or haven’t yet guessed, a Net Zero house is one that produces as much energy as it consumes.
 It starts with an energy-efficient building envelope that includes high-efficiency heating and ventilation components systems to help keep the consumption of the home as low as possible, and it is then powered by renewable energy sources like roof-top solar panels.
 Watch for more ZNE or Net Zero ready houses to start popping up.

-One of the most exciting building tools we’ve found lately is the EC3 carbon footprint calculator.
+A very useful building tool for reducing the carbon footprint of new builds is the EC3 carbon footprint calculator.
 Programs like the ZNE mentioned above can really benefit from this, since, to determine the entire carbon footprint of a building from cradle to grave, you would need to know more than the amount of energy that will be consumed during operation; you need to know the embodied energy - which is the energy required to manufacture the building materials in the first place.

 The EC3 tool from Skanska is a free-to-use tool that has a data base of materials that allows architects and designers to calculate the embedded energy of a building design, which means materials can be swapped in the design phase to keep the footprint as low as possible.
 Until now this has been a complicated process that was not undertaken very often; without knowing that variable, there was no way to accurately assess the total ecological impact of a building.